kchanyou/Hard-Working-Employee/README.md

 ## Usage

-Run the script and enjoy the show.
+Run the script and enjoy the SHOW.